raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

   $ sudo apt install tor tor-arm
   ```

-* Check that Tor is up and running.
+* Check the version of Tor (it should be 0.3.3.6 or newer) and that the service is up and running.
   ```
+  $ tor --version
+  Tor version 0.3.4.9 (git-074ca2e0054fded1).
   $ systemctl status tor
   ```
 * Check that within the "tor-service-defaults-torrc" file the "User" name is "debian-tor".